clubside/clubside-web-components/README.md

 #### Attributes

+- `disabled` indicates the user cannot interact with the component.
 - `multiple` to allow selection of multiple options.
 If not included only a single option within the group may be selected, clicking/tapping another removes the checked status of the others.
+- `required` indicates at least one option must be chosen when `multiple` is true, or one option chosen when not.
+- `value` is a semi-colon separated list of `id`s that are checked.

 #### Events